 Embedded Network Manager

-The purpose of the Power of Choice regulations is to ensure that all electricity customers, either businesses or consumers, have access to the electricity retailer of their choice.
+This requirement has come into effect because of the Power of Choice (PoC) regulations introduced into the electricity market by the AEMO and the Australian Energy Regulator (AER).
+The purpose of the PoC regulations is to ensure that all electricity customers, either businesses or consumers, have access to the electricity retailer of their choice.

 The PoC changes will impact Embedded Networks everywhere, not only in understanding the customers’ rights, but also the feasibility of the network.

 Energy On is an accredited Embedded Network Manager.
-With many years’ experience in the operation of embedded networks, it was a natural step for us to become an ENM.
+With many years’ experience in the operation of Embedded Networks, it was a natural step for us to become an ENM.
 With this accreditation, we can not only assist the networks we already operate, but we can also help other embedded networks manage their regulatory compliance obligations, while assisting customers within their networks to become on-market.

 If you are unsure of what is required of your network with the PoC, or you would like to appoint an accredited ENM with many years’ experience in the field, just give us a call on 1300 323 263 or email us at NetworkServices@EnergyOn.com.au

 Energy On is an Australian Energy Market Operator (AEMO) accredited Embedded Network Manager (ENM).
 If you are an authorised electricity retailer, or Financially Responsible Market Participant, that a customer has accepted an offer from, please contact Energy On via the email ENM@EnergyOn.com.au